 - Go to the central monitoring station check that the readings on the bedside monitor or nursing unit monitor are clear

-- Verify that you’ve got the correct patient, name, MRN, and room number with the right telemetry box number
+- Verify that you’ve got the correct patient, name, medical record number, and room number with the right telemetry box number

 - Ensure settings on the monitor are correct.
 If your telemetry unit has people monitoring the screens in a different setting (a remote location), you won’t be able to adjust the settings yourself.
 You’ll have to call the telemetry department to do so.